cptbtptp01/cptbtptp01/README.md

 - I'm **detail-oriented**
 - Curious about **a lot of things**!
 - On a **never-ending** quest of learning
+- Also: **Coding for good!**
-- *Fun fact: I was an architectural designer before!*
+- *Fun fact: I was an architectural designer before!
+And I still love it!*
 ### Skills
 - Improving mode: `python`, `git`, `terminal`, `vim`
 - Learning mode: `javascript`, `c++`,`flask`...